appsmithorg/appsmith-docs/.github/drafts/15938/15938_Audit_Logs_Outline.md

 ## Audit log format

 Each logged item has a number of data points that describe that event, as well as any related apps, datasources, queries, and workspaces.
+This data is organized into JSON format.

 | Data | Description | Details |
 |------|-------------|---------|